2024-2025 competition is closed. 2025-2026 competition will open in April 2024.

 Pre-Departure and In-Country Orientation

 All grantees are required to attend a Fulbright pre-departure orientation in June or July as a condition of their grant, as well as an in-country orientation in September.
-The pre-departure orientation is organized by IIE, virtual or in-person.
+The virtual pre-departure orientation is organized by IIE.

 Candidate Profile